 4) Scoop Neck (U-Neck)

-• Pros: Light, breathable feel.
-Popular in women’s tees
+• Pros: Breathable, popular in women’s tees.

-• Best for: women’s basics, summer capsules
+• Best for: Women’s basics, summer capsules.

 5) Boat Neck (Bateau)